06-06-2024

 The types of dust in the workplace

-Construction dust is very different to the dust we would find at home.
+Construction dust is different to the dust we would find at home and live with every day.
 We create dust in nearly everything we do, and it is hard to get away from.
-But in the workplace, the high levels of building dust are extremely dangerous to health and need to be controlled
+But in the workplace, the high levels of building dust are extremely dangerous to health and need to be controlled.

 There are two types of dust: nuisance and hazardous.
 The former isn’t a huge health risk but can still be dangerous if inhaled in large quantities and can reduce visibility and cause throat and nose irritation.
 Hazardous dust, however, can quickly cause ill health and even fatal or debilitating illnesses.
 All dust must be controlled.